openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * **RP Registration**: mechanisms for how the RPs register metadata such as supported functionalities with the Self-Issued OP, registration parameters and RP Metadata Registration Methods.

-* **Self-Issued ID Token**: defines additional claims and processing requirements of ID Tokens issued by Self-Issued OPs
+* **Self-Issued ID Token**: defines additional claims and processing requirements of ID Tokens issued by Self-Issued OPs.
+An ID Token is self-issued if the values of the `iss` and the `sub` claims are the same.

 * **Self-Asserted Claims**: transporting claims in a Self-Issued ID Token that are not verifiable by the RP